sigupta20/devops_assignment/README.md

 **Steps to build Dockerfile:-**

-To build image from Docker file run command:
+To build image from Docker file, run command:
 $ sudo docker build . -t sigupta20/devops

+Note: sigupta20/devops is an image name and the image name can be anything here.

 To check if image has been created, run command:
 $ sudo docker images